 Prepare for a Musical Career with APU’s Music Performance Major

 APU’s Bachelor of Music in Performance equips musicians to take their art to the next level and prepares them for careers in performance, pedagogy (private teaching), or to pursue advanced degrees.
 Courses in theory, music history, literature, and conducting give the student a thorough preparation in comprehensive musicianship.
-Music performance majors also participate in musical ensembles, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
+Music performance majors also participate in music ensembles, attend and perform in recitals, and take voice and piano classes, providing extensive, diverse musical experiences.
 Students graduate with the artistic and practical preparation they need to start a musical career.

-The performance major is offered in:
+The performance degrees are offered in:

 - Brass, Wind, or Percussion